SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 ```

 Our plant is simple.
 We have a heater that's turned on and off by the clocked parameter `furnace_on`
 which adds `furnace_power` forcing to the system when enabled.
-We then leak heat porportional to `leakage`
+We then leak heat proportional to `leakage`
 as a function of the square of the current temperature.

 We need a controller with hysteresis to conol the plant.
 We wish the furnace to turn on when the temperature